Famous puppeteers. Toys for adults. Dreams of Harlequin

 Theoretical part:

-(A. Zhuravlev - Doctor of Biological Sciences, I. Morozov - Doctor of Philology, T. Varkhotov - Associate Professor of the Department of Philosophy and Methodology of Science)
+(A. Zhuravlev - Doctor of Biological Sciences, I. Morozov - Doctor of Philological Sciences, T. Varkhotov - Associate Professor of the Department of Philosophy and Methodology of Science)

 - 18 hours

-(A. Khudyakova - corresponding member of the Russian Academy of Arts (RAH), curator of the DOLLART.RU project, artist, member of the Creative Union of Artists of Russia (TSHR)) - 54 hours
+(A. Khudyakova - corresponding member of the Russian Academy of Arts (RAA), curator of the DOLLART.RU project, artist, member of the Creative Union of Artists of Russia (TSHR)) - 54 hours

 History of Russian art

-History of Soviet Art (Z. Klenina, art critic) - 20 hours
+History of Soviet art (Z. Klenina, art historian) - 20 hours

 (S. Rumyantseva, artist, chairman of the Art Doll Section of the TSHR) - 44 hours

-The latest history of the Russian modern art doll
+The latest history of Russian modern art dolls

-(N. Pobedina, artist, chairman of the Association of Puppet Artists of the Moscow Union of Artists (MA)) - 4 hours
+(N. Pobedina, artist, chairman of the Association of Puppet Artists of the Moscow Union of Artists (USA)) - 4 hours

-(A. Khudyakova - corresponding member of the Russian Academy of Arts (RAH), curator of the DOLLART.RU project, artist, member of the Creative Union of Artists of Russia (TSHR)) - 22 hours
+(A. Khudyakova - corresponding member of the Russian Academy of Arts (RAA), curator of the DOLLART.RU project, artist, member of the Creative Union of Artists of Russia (TSHR)) - 22 hours

 (S. Romanov, artist, collector) - 8 hours